ForrestAlfred/Gank.io_RC/README.md

 Thanks for Gank.io and all of the users !

-main tech
+##main tech

 LeanCloud for store data

-features
+ReactiveCocoa

+##features

-fetch data every day
+1. fetch data every day
-display everyday's data
+2. display everyday's data
-favorate
+3. favorate
-login
+4. login
-read news inner app
+5. read news inner app